 Aside from this cultural moment, at least one filmmaker argues that Hollywood's so-called obsession with the Holocaust is vastly overrated.

-"I find it to be an anti-Semitic sentiment, because there are not a lot of films about the Holocaust," Anker said.
-"There's a degree of anti-Semitism when someone says, 'Another Holocaust movie,' and rolls their eyes, because there's an implication that another Holocaust movie is one too many.
+"I find it to be an antisemitic sentiment, because there are not a lot of films about the Holocaust," said Daniel Anker, the director of "Imaginary Witness."
+"There's a degree of antisemitism when someone says, 'Another Holocaust movie,' and rolls their eyes, because there?s an implication that another Holocaust movie is one too many.
 No one rolls their eyes about Vietnam War movies, or other World War II movies."